k2view-academy/K2View-Academy/articles/38_bi_integration/00_BI_user_guide_overview.md

   - Create parameters for applying a filter within the reports.
   - Update various system configurations (advanced).

   The access to this module is restricted based on Fabric user role.
+The way to do it is described further in this User guide.

 * **BI Designer** - creation and generation of various types of reports and dashboards.

   Note that the reports can also be invoked from Fabric user code.
-The way to do it is described in this User guide.
+The way to do it is described further in this User guide.

 ### E2E BI Setup and Execution